- Open Access

 Electronic supplementary material

-Additional file 1: Experimental design.
-All treatment groups contained 12 birds.
+Additional file 1: All treatment groups contained 12 birds.
 A dose of 107 EID50 of the each virus or sham inoculum was administered in 0.1 mL split between the eye and choana.
 The viruses were given alone, simultaneously (one virus given immediately after the other), or sequentially (the second virus 3 days after the first).
 The birds were observed for signs of illness over a 14 day period.
 Body weights were taken at the time of virus exposure and 3 days post inoculation (dpi).
 Oropharyngeal (OP) and cloacal (CL) swabs were collected at different time points to assess virus shedding.
 Tissues were collected from 2 birds per group to evaluate microscopic lesions and the extent of virus replication in tissues.
 At 14 dpi birds were bled for serology and euthanized.
 (PPTX 52 KB)

 Additional file 2: Clinical signs and distribution of AI viral antigen in tissues collected from turkeys infected with LPAIV, 3 dpi.
 Infraorbital swelling and conjunctivitis in affected birds.
 Viral antigen staining (in red) in the epithelium, desquamated cells and infiltrating inflammatory cells of the nasal turbinates, Harderian gland and eyelid, and in the bursa epithelium.
 (PPTX 4 MB)